 Book a Disney Cruise with United MileagePlus Miles

 Taxes and fees for two people are an additional $135.02, plus a $24.99 processing fee.
 At less than 0.85 cents per mile, this isn’t the best use of United miles.
 However, to some it’s worth it for a 3-night vacation that includes transportation (except for airfare), lodging, and meals.
-I’d recommend using the sign-up bonus from the Barclay Arrival Plus card to cover the cost of the cruise, while saving your United miles for a hassle-free award ticket to Europe.
+I’d recommend using the sign-up bonus from the Barclay Arrival Plus card to cover the cost of the cruise.
+United miles are best saved for hassle-free award tickets to Europe.

 Those are some of your best options for booking a Disney Cruise with points and miles.
 Barclay Arrival Miles offer the best value, since they are accrued at a rate of 2.1 miles per $1 spent.
-I would steer clear of using United miles or the Disney credit cards, since you’ll get very little in the way of value from these currencies.
+I would steer clear of using United miles or the Disney credit cards.
+You’ll get very little in the way of value from these currencies.

-If you decide to book a Disney Cruise with a rewards card that allows you to redeem points for travel purchases, like the Barclay Arrival Plus World Elite Mastercard, then don’t forget to shop through a cash back or rewards portal for extra savings and points.
+If you decide to book a Disney Cruise with a rewards card that allows you to redeem points for travel purchases, don’t forget to shop through a cash back or rewards portal for extra savings and points.

 Subscribe to Blog via Email